mindt102/obsidian-better-note-composer/README.md

 - [Heading/block links are not updated properly](https://forum.obsidian.md/t/note-composer-links-to-blocks-and-headers-should-be-updated-when-extracting/37534)
 - Cannot undo extraction in the destination file

-Currently, it only supports extraction of the current selection or heading.
+Currently, it only supports extraction of the current selection or heading (with and without extracting sub-headings).
 Use the core plugin for merging notes.

 ## Installation